heliocola/adpish-connection-ruby/README.md

+# DISCLAIMER
+This gem used to be hosted in https://github.com/adplabs/adp-connection-ruby until (at least) June 20th 2022.

+This repo contains a copy that was available in my local machine.

+This version is ahead of the one in Rubygems: https://rubygems.org/gems/adp-connection and it includes a gemspec without specific version of the `json` gem and some updates to this file.

 ## ADP Marketplace Partners

 There are a few pre-requesites that you need to fullfill in order to use this library: